j3ko/aws-certbot/README.md

 ## Known Issues

-- Only cloudflare managed domains can be used currentlyl
+- Only Cloudflare managed domains can be used currently
-- Cloudflare API key is visible in lambda env. variables.
+- Cloudflare API key is visible in lambda environment variables.
-- Limit of 1000 domains in ACM.

 ## Credits
 AWS-Certbot is based largely on the following amazing projects: